Yuliang-Liu/Curve-Text-Detector/README.md

 # Evaluation Script

 We provide a brief evaluation script for researches to evaluate their own methods on the CTW1500 dataset.
 The instruction and details are given in tools/ctw1500_evaluation/Readme.md.
+An easier way is to use [TIoU curved text evaluation script](https://github.com/Yuliang-Liu/TIoU-metric/tree/master/curved-tiou) (The origin result of TIoU script is the same as the result from this evaluation scipt).

 # Description